GorvGoyl/Personal-Site-Gourav.io/content/blog/nextjs-cheatsheet/index.md

   - `Next.js: debug server-side`: It'll run `npm run dev` command and you'd be able to put breakpoints for both frontend files and api routes.
   - `Next.js: debug client-side`: you need to run `npm run dev` prior to starting this debugging session.
 Upon starting session it'll open a new chrome window and load your site.
 You can put breakpoints only in frontend code (no api routes).
   - `Next.js: debug full stack`: It'll open a new chrome window and you'll be able to put breakpoints in both frontend and api routes.
+  - `Next.js: attach`: Works for both frontend and backend.
+Extra steps are needed to make it work:
+    1. Run: `npm i cross-env`
+    2. Add this to package.json `"start:debug": "cross-env NODE_OPTIONS='--inspect' next dev"`
+    3. Run: `npm run start:debug`
+    4. Run `Next.js: attach` session

-There's a [separate guide](https://nextjs.org/docs/advanced-features/debugging#debugging-with-chrome-devtools) to debug using Chrome DevTools instead.
+Also, there's a [separate guide](https://nextjs.org/docs/advanced-features/debugging#debugging-with-chrome-devtools) to debug using Chrome DevTools instead.

 ### Run localhost in mobile